 Please refer to (using 1Sheeld with different Arduino boards tutorial) for more information on adjusting 1Sheeld on your Arduino board.

-Our app is available on Apple play store and Google play store
+Our app is available on Apple play store, Google play store and Github

 Step 4: Download 1Sheeld library